openebs/website/website/src/blogs/2018-12-14-openebs-snapshots-using-kubectl.md

      persistentVolumeClaim:
      claimName: demo-vol1-claim

 Once the busybox pod is in a running state, we are ready to take a snapshot.
-After we create the VolumeSnapshot resource below, the snapshot-controller will attempt to create the snapshot by interacting with the OpenEBS snapshot API’s.
+After we create the VolumeSnapshot resource below, the snapshot-controller will attempt to create the snapshot by interacting with the OpenEBS snapshot APIs.
 If successful, the VolumeSnapshot resource is bound to a corresponding VolumeSnapshotData resource.
 To create the snapshot, we need to reference the PersistentVolumeClaim name in the snapshot spec that references the data we want to capture.

     $ cat snapshot.yaml
     apiVersion: volumesnapshot.external-storage.k8s.io/v1